bhavikbhagwani/groupprojectG30/README.md

 (make sure you are in the 'pig directory when running all these commands')

 pdoc
 Generate documentation as HTML.
 (This might not work for python version 3.12.0 or above.
-Make sure to have a lower version)
+Make sure to have a lower version e.g. 3.11.5)

-        pdoc --html --output-dir doc/pdoc *.py

-or

         make pdoc

-The doc/ directory is created and generates all this HTML documents.
+The doc/ directory is created and generates all the HTML documents.
 Open up the documentation in your web browser and review it.

 To generate UML diagrams you can just type